John Hennessy (bishop)

 John Hennessy (August 20, 1825 – March 4, 1900) was a 19th-century Irish-born prelate of the Roman Catholic Church who served as bishop and archbishop in the United States.
-He served as bishop and then the first archbishop of the Archdiocese of Dubuque, Iowa from 1866–1900.
+He served as bishop and then the first archbishop of the Archdiocese of Dubuque, Iowa, from 1866 to 1900.

 Biography

 Early life and education

-John Hennessy was born August 20, 1825 in Bulgaden, County Limerick, Ireland.
+John Hennessy was born August 20, 1825, in Bulgaden, County Limerick, Ireland.
 He was the oldest of twelve children born to William and Mary (Meaney) Hennessy.
-He studied for the priesthood initially at All Hallows College, Dublin then at St. Vincent's Seminary in Cape Girardeau, Missouri and Carondelet Seminary near St. Louis.
+He studied for the priesthood initially at All Hallows College, Dublin then at St. Vincent's Seminary in Cape Girardeau, Missouri, and Carondelet Seminary near St. Louis.

 Ordination and ministry

 He was ordained a priest for the Archdiocese of Saint Louis on November 1, 1850.
-Father Hennessy was assigned to parish work in New Madrid, Missouri and then St. Peter's in Gravois.
+Father Hennessy was assigned to parish work in New Madrid, Missouri, and then St. Peter's in Gravois.
 He then served as a seminary professor and then president at Carondelet, and in 1858 he was sent to the Holy See as a representative of Archbishop Kenrick.
 From 1860 to 1866 he was a pastor of St. Joseph's Church in St. Joseph, Missouri.

 Bishop and Archbishop of Dubuque, Iowa

-On April 24, 1866 Pope Pius IX appointed Hennessy as the third bishop of Dubuque.
-He was consecrated and installed bishop in St. Raphael's Cathedral on September 30, 1866 by Archbishop Peter Richard Kenrick of Saint Louis.
+On April 24, 1866, Pope Pius IX appointed Hennessy as the third bishop of Dubuque.
+He was consecrated and installed bishop in St. Raphael's Cathedral on September 30, 1866, by Archbishop Peter Richard Kenrick of Saint Louis.
 The principal co-consecrators were Bishops John Martin Henni of Milwaukee and James Duggan of Chicago.

-Bishop Hennessy attended the First Vatican Council in Rome from 1869–70.
+Bishop Hennessy attended the First Vatican Council in Rome from 1869 to 1870.
 He also took a prominent role in the Third Plenary Council of Baltimore in 1884.

 In 1878, at his suggestion, the Sisters of the Third Order of St. Francis of the Holy Family relocated from Iowa City to Dubuque to staff a German Catholic Orphan Asylum.

 When Hennessy became bishop, the territory of the diocese encompassed the entire state of Iowa.
 He became convinced, as had Bishop Smyth before him, that the diocese should be divided in two.
 Archbishop Kenrick and the other bishops of the province advocated splitting Iowa into two with a diocese in the east (Dubuque) and one in the west (Council Bluffs).
 Others, including the Revs.
 J.A.M.
 Pelamourgues and Andrew Trevis, envisioned a new See with Davenport as its headquarters.
-On May 8, 1881 Pope Leo XIII established the new Diocese of Davenport.
+On May 8, 1881, Pope Leo XIII established the new Diocese of Davenport.
 Davenport was chosen because of the income the new bishop would receive from the commercial properties owned by the church on Church Square (St. Anthony's Church) in Davenport.
 The Dubuque Diocese now covered roughly the northern half of Iowa.